 - when making assessments on the implementation of the measures.

-According to the reasoning in the Equality Act the employee representatives who take part in the equality planning must be given sufficient information for understanding the task in hand.
+According to the rationale of the Equality Act, the employee representatives who take part in equality planning must be given sufficient information for processing the matter.
 Therefore they must be given at least the information in line with the classification system used on the average salaries of women and men, as well as more detailed information on salaries according to salary component if required.

 The pay survey applies to all employees.
-Therefore the Ombudsman for Equality has stated that all employee representatives who take part in the pay survey must have access to the information they require for carrying out the survey on all personnel and employee groups (statement by the Ombudsman for Equality TAS/386/07).
+Therefore the Ombudsman for Equality has stated that all employee representatives who take part in the pay survey must have access to the information necessary to carry out the survey on all personnel and employee groups (statement by the Ombudsman for Equality TAS/386/07).